Independent Credit Bearing Courses

 280/380.
 Internships (1/4, 1/2, 1)

-In order to qualify for academic credit, the Internship Contract (available on the Registrar’s Office web site) and syllabus (template is available on the Registrar’s web site) that includes the following information must be filed with the Berry Career Institute and the Registrar:
+In order to qualify for academic credit, students must complete the Ingenuity in Action form and syllabus (template is available on the Registrar’s web site) that includes the following information:

 - Approval of a professor who will be the internship sponsor.